EDHE08232001/DockerDevelopmentCourse/LectureNotes/CreatingAndUsingContainers.md

 1. `docker container run -it`: start new container interactively
 2. `docker container exec -it`: run additional command in existing command

-*Note:*
-    - -i is interactive
-    - -t is pseudo-tty which stimulates a real terminal, like what SSH does
+*Note*: -i is interactive and -t is pseudo-tty which stimulates a real terminal, like what SSH does

 ### Examples
 ```zsh